+Alternative medicine is becoming increasingly popular.
 In 1997 Americans made 627 million visits to practitioners of alternative

 medicine and spent $27 billion of their own money to pay for alternative

 therapies.
 In contrast, Americans made only 386 million visits to their

 family doctor.
 It is estimated, by none other than the Harvard Medical

 School, that one out of every two persons in the United States between the